Last Updated: January 27, 2017

 How can Developers change or delete information?

-You may review, update, correct or delete the personally identifiable information in your Crashlytics account where it is inaccurate by contacting us.
+You may review, update, correct, or delete the personally identifiable information in your Crashlytics account where it is inaccurate by contacting us.
 If you would like us to delete your Crashlytics account in our system, please contact us at email@example.com with a request that we delete your personally identifiable information from our database.
 We will use commercially reasonable efforts to honor your request.
 If you request that your personally identifiable information be deleted from our records, there may be a brief delay in our processing that request, while we verify that the request is valid and originates from you as opposed to an unauthorized third party.
-If you request that your information be deleted, we reserve the right to terminate and/or limit your access to the Service, as we may need such information to provide the Service to you.
+If you request that your information be deleted, we reserve the right to terminate and/or limit your access to the Services, as we may need such information to provide the Services to you.
 We may retain an archived copy of your records as required by law or for legitimate business purposes.
 If your personally identifiable information changes, you may contact us to correct, update or delete and deactivate our record of your personally identifiable information.

 This Section applies to information collected from End Users and Developers, as well as visitors to the Crashlytics website.